DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 3. **Enable context isolation in all renderers**

-The Rust backend is inherently isolated.
+The Rust backend is inherently isolated from the renderer processes.

 4. **Enable process sandboxing**

-This feature is specific to Chromium and Tauri uses different webviews specific to the used platform.
+Tauri is inherently sandboxed.
+The frontend has to communicate with the Rust backend through IPC.
+The frontend (UI, renderer processes) and Rust backend are seperated.

-However, renderer (UI) and Rust backend are inherently seperated and can only communicate using the Tauri API.
+What is allowed and what is not allowed is defined through it the Tauri configuration file and the commands that are registered in the Rust code.

 5. **Handle session permission requests from remote content**